 - Throbbing, burning, and itching feeling in the leg

-- Restless legs occurring in the evening can lead to insomnia and chronic fatigue
+- Subsequent symptoms can include insomnia and chronic fatigue